Employee Referral Program: Everything You Need to Know

 Focus on building and perfecting the company's strategy and measures of success from the get-go.
 Submitting an employee referral must be a straightforward and easy process for everyone.
 Set clear expectations so everyone who participates knows exactly what to expect and how to proceed.

 It's also important to set goals and publicly acknowledge top referrers and generate excitement when paying out rewards.
 Always accept referrals regardless whether the company is in a hiring mode as it keeps the employees on constant alert for talent.
 Provide feedback on the strongest and weakest referrals; this creates a better, more open referral culture.

 Further specify the referral culture by detailing what managers should discuss with employees about the program and how they can encourage them to participate.
 Educate employees about the organization's mission, vision and cultural values to advocate for the company and bring in new hires.

 Look at an employee as a recruiter for the organization.
 For employees to participate in the referral program, they need to be treated as valued recruiters.

 If you need help with an employee referral program, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.